ekkis/poc-namada-tx/docs/Setup.md

 nm-status |jq -r .sync_info.catching_up
 ```

 > Incidentally, you'll notice we decided to encapsulate use of the CLI into functions.
-This allows us greater flexibility and brevity of expression in these tutorials, and we conveniently provide you with a library of these functions for your use in the `.cosmos` file in the root of this project, which you can source from your profile script like this:
+This allows us greater flexibility and brevity of expression in these tutorials, and we conveniently provide you with a library of these functions for your use in the `.namada` file in the root of this project, which you can source from your profile script like this:
 > ```bash
-> echo ". $PWD/.cosmos" >> ~/.bash_profile
+> echo ". $PWD/.namada" >> ~/.bash_profile
 > ```

 If you don't have `jq` installed, Brew can do it for you: